ADMINISTRATIVE REGULATION - 6161.1

 Step 3: District Determination

 The Superintendent or designee shall determine whether a review committee should be convened to review the complaint.
-If the Superintendent or designee determines that a review committee is not necessary, he/she shall issue a decision regarding the complaint.
-When deliberating upon challenged materials, the Superintendent and/or review committee shall consider the educational philosophy of the district, the professional opinions of teachers of the subject and of other competent authorities, reviews of the materials by reputable bodies, the teacher's stated objectives in using the materials, community standards, and the objections of the complainant.
-The district's decision shall be based on educational suitability of the materials and the criteria established in Board policy and administrative regulation.
+If the Superintendent or designee determines that a review committee is not necessary, they shall issue a decision regarding the complaint.
+When deliberating upon challenged materials, the Superintendent and/or review committee shall consider the educational philosophy of the District, the professional opinions of teachers of the subject and of other competent authorities, reviews of the materials by reputable bodies, the teacher's stated objectives in using the materials, community standards, and the objections of the complainant.
+The District's decision shall be based on educational suitability of the materials and the criteria established in Board Policy and Administrative Regulation.

 Legal Reference: